How Long Does it Take to Detox from Fentanyl?

 - Other therapies.
 Some drug detox centers offer art therapy, exercise therapy, music therapy, and a range of other therapies proven effective at helping patients overcome underlying causes of addiction.

 If you or someone you love is dependent on fentanyl, opioids, or another substance, understand there are nearby drug detox centers that can help.
-Call our 24/7 confidential helpline at 800-483-2193(Who Answers?) to speak with an experienced drug abuse counselor who can answer all your questions about fentanyl detox.
-We’ll help you find the nearest drug detox center ready to help you or your loved one achieve a healthier, more fulfilling addiction-free lifestyle.
+Call 800-996-6135(Who Answers?) to get answers to all your questions about fentanyl detox and find the nearest drug detox center ready to help you or your loved one achieve a healthier, more fulfilling addiction-free lifestyle.